-2 lect., 4 lab., 4 cr.
 The description and analysis of building materials and methods and their use in masonry, steel and reinforced concrete construction.
 Sustainable building principles will be introduced.
 Methods are clarified through the development of drawings such as wall sections, window details, plan details, etc.

-Prerequisite : ARC 101, ARC 105, CAD 101
+Prerequisite: ARC 101, ARC 105, CAD 101

-2 lect., 3 lab., 3 cr.
 An introduction to the basic elements of architectural design -scale, proportion, rhythm, mass, textural effects, contrast, unity, sequential spatial experience.
 Execution of two and three dimensional design projects.
 An exploration of nature of art and architecture.